Advanced Landscape Systems

 Biological Filtration

-Undergravel filtration is a form of biological filtration and is laid on the base of the fish pond.
+Under gravel filtration is a form of biological filtration and is laid on the base of the fish pond.
 Under gravel filters cover the base of the pond and have the advantage that they cannot be seen.
 This type of filtration system consists of a network of pipes which contain a number of holes, through which water is drawn via a pump.
 As the water is drawn into the pipes it is passed down through a layer of gravel which is placed on top of the network of pipes.
 Providing the top layer of gravel is porous it will provide an excellent medium for bacteria to colonize and break down ammonia/ammonium compounds.

 Plant Filtration

 Plant filters act like biological filters as they remove nitrates from the water and are usually incorporated into the water circulation system.
 They can be included at various locations such as ponds at the base of a waterfall.
-Good water plants to use are water hyacinth, water iris and the humble water lily just to name a few.
-Plants must be hardy so their roots can withstand the movement of water.
+Good water plants to use are water hyacinth, water iris and the hardy water lily just to name a few.
+Plants must be healthy so their roots can withstand the movement of water.

 Beautifying the Santa Clara Valley Since 1985.

-© Advanced Landscape Systems 2008.
+Advanced Landscape Systems 2018.
+All Rights Reserved.